Configure your Play application by setting values for configuration keys in conf/application.conf file. See also:

 Default: attachments

 Specifies an X509 certificate key, for HTTPS support.
-The file must be named host.key
+The file must be named host.key.
+For example:

 certificate.key.file=/certificates/host.key